kusumotolab/DfileProfiler/README.md

 <img src="assets/tool_build.gif" width="100%" alt="tool_build_anlyze"/>

 ### Layer View
-The visualization panel allows switching between different views:
+Tabs allow switching between the two views:

 - Relative View: Displays each layer's size and build time as a percentage of the total.
 - Diff View: Displays differences in size and build time between the latest build and a selected previous build.